Vilas Dhar

 Vilas Dhar is a global expert on artificial intelligence policy and a technology and philanthropy executive.
-He is President and Trustee of the Patrick J. McGovern Foundation.
-The Foundation focuses on Artificial Intelligence and data solutions.
-The Foundation was created upon the death of IDG's founder Patrick J. McGovern when the ownership of IDG was transferred to the Foundation.

-In October 2023, Dhar was appointed by United Nations Secretary-General António Guterres to the UN High-Level Advisory Body on Artificial Intelligence.
+He is President of the Patrick J. McGovern Foundation, a philanthropy focused on artificial intelligence for public purpose.
+Raised in rural Illinois, Dhar trained as a computer scientist and lawyer.
+In October 2023, he was appointed by United Nations Secretary-General António Guterres to the UN High-Level Advisory Body on Artificial Intelligence.
+He has written on artificial intelligence governance and public agency for publications including Time, The Boston Globe, Nature, and U.S. News & World Report.

 Education and career

 Dhar holds bachelor's degrees in Biomedical Engineering and Computer Science from the University of Illinois Urbana-Champaign.
 He has a J.D. from the New York University's School of Law as well as a Master's in Public Administration from the Harvard Kennedy School of Government.
 He was a Gleitsman Fellow on Social Change at Harvard University.

 Dhar began his career as an artificial intelligence researcher.